cryptomator/cloud-access-swift/Tests/CryptomatorCloudAccessIntegrationTests/README.md

 	override class var setUpProvider: CloudProvider {
 		return setUpProviderForCloudProviderName
 	}

-	//This is the folder in which all the files and folders required by the integration test are created and in which the individual tests are executed.
-This can also be the root folder. static let folderWhereTheIntegrationTestFolderIsCreatedAtCloudProviderName = CloudPath("/yourPath/")
+	// This is the folder in which all the files and folders required by the integration test are created and in which the individual tests are executed.
+This can also be the root folder.

-	override class var folderWhereTheIntegrationTestFolderIsCreated: CloudPath {
+	override class var integrationTestParentCloudPath: CloudPath {
-		return folderWhereTheIntegrationTestFolderIsCreatedAtCloudProviderName
+		return CloudPath("<YOUR-PATH>")
 	}

-	//If you do not need to initialize anything special once or before the IntegrationTest setup, you can ignore this function. override class func setUp() {
+	// If you do not need to initialize anything special once or before the IntegrationTest setup, you can ignore this function. override class func setUp() {
-		//It is very important to call super.setUp(), otherwise the IntegrationTest will not be built correctly. super.setUp()
+		// It is very important to call super.setUp(), otherwise the IntegrationTest will not be built correctly. super.setUp()
 	}

 	override func setUpWithError() throws {
-		//This call is very important, otherwise errors from the IntegrationTest once setup will not be considered correctly. try super.setUpWithError()
+		// It is very important to call super.setUpWithError(), otherwise errors from the IntegrationTest once setup will not be considered correctly. try super.setUpWithError()
 		super.provider = CloudProviderNameCloudProvider()
 	}